 - Help the Governing Body as a whole to know the school and be able to carry out their role better

 - Offer advice and support and a governor perspective to the link member of staff.

-- Represent the LGB and explain the policies and decisions of the LGB to the school.
+- Represent the Governing Body and explain the policies and decisions of the Governing Body to the school.

-- Report to and advise the governing body in relation to their area, in particular when the LGB is considering LGB policy and activity.
+- Report to and advise the governing body in relation to their area, in particular when the Governing Body is considering Governing Body policy and activity.